Valencia

 Due to trade with the rest of the Iberian Peninsula, Italian ports, and other Mediterranean locations, the city thrived in the 15th century and Valencia had become one of the largest European cities by the end of the century.
 The emergence of the Atlantic World affected Mediterranean trade in the global trade networks and, along with insecurity created by Barbary piracy throughout the 16th century.
-Although the 16th century had been notable for the large number of religious foundations which, according to one estimate, suggested that one third of its area had been occupied by religious buildings.
+The 16th century had been notable for the large number of religious foundations which, according to one estimate, suggested that one third of its area had been occupied by religious buildings.
 The city's economic activity suffered a crisis following the expulsion of the Moriscos in 1609.

 The city became a major silk manufacturing centre in the 18th century.
 During the Spanish Civil War, the city served as the provisional seat of the Spanish Government from 1936 to 1937.

 The Port of Valencia is one of the busiest container ports in Europe and the Mediterranean.
 The city is ranked as a Gamma-level global city by the Globalization and World Cities Research Network.
 Valencia has numerous celebrations and traditions, such as the Falles (or Fallas), which were declared a Fiesta of National Tourist Interest of Spain in 1965 and an intangible cultural heritage by UNESCO in November 2016.
-The city was selected as the European Capital of Sport 2011, the World Design Capital 2022 and the European Green Capital 2024.
+The city was selected as the World Design Capital 2022 and the European Green Capital 2024.